mczats/xetHack/README.md

 It Emulates Your Main OS As A Secondary OS (VM), Uses Lightest QEMU)

 { Original Description From Google Code (2008-2010), Removed On gCode On 2014 }

+# How Can I Close it?
+HELP

+Do ALT+F4